suave-ucsd/SuAVE-Documentation/corpusdb_cleaning.md

 1. Go to [https://suave-net.sdsc.edu](https://suave-net.sdsc.edu).
 2. Enter the username and password.
 3. Click on "New Survey".
-4. Appropriately name the dataset and, under "Upload CorpusDB Zip File", upload the **.zip** file of the dataset you previously downloaded.
+4. Appropriately name the dataset and, under "Upload Corpus-DB Zip File", upload the **.zip** file of the dataset you previously downloaded.
     - When creating the dataset and downloading it, you will have downloaded a folder with 3 files.
 Please create a **.zip** file with these three items and upload them as directed above.
 5. Next, navigate back to [https://corpus-db.sdsc.edu](https://corpus-db.sdsc.edu).
 6. Again, fill in your login credentials to [https://suave-net.sdsc.edu](https://suave-net.sdsc.edu).